SudhanshuMishra8826/Style-Transfer-Desktop-App/README.md

 # Style-Transfer-Desktop-App
-Desktop app using style transfer on live videos built using python and TKinter.
+Desktop app using style transfer on live videos built using python and TKinter. \

+# For running:\
+python start.py